Criminal Justice Equivalency of Training Program

 • You worked at least five years as a member of the special operations forces and;

-• You have no more than a four-year break-in-service since your separation from the special operations forces.
+• You have no more than a four-year break-in-service since separating from the special operations forces.

 There can be no more than an 8-year break in employment as an officer.
 The break in employment is measured from the separation date of the most recent qualifying employment to the time a complete application requesting an exemption from training is submitted to a Criminal Justice Selection Center, such as a commission-certified training school, or criminal justice employing agency.

-Once you are approved for an exemption from training, you will need to demonstrate proficiency in the high liability areas and pass the state certification exam in the same discipline within 1 year of receipt of the approved Exemption from Training CJSTC Form 76.
+Once you are approved for an exemption from training, you must demonstrate proficiency in the high liability areas and pass the state certification exam in the same discipline within 1 year of receipt of the approved Exemption from Training CJSTC Form 76.

-If you do not complete the training and pass the State Officer Certification Examination within the 1-year time limit, you may apply for another exemption from training, but you must be eligible pursuant to Chapter 943.131(2), F.S. at the time of application.
+Suppose you do not complete the training and pass the State Officer Certification Examination within the 1-year time limit, you may apply for another exemption from training.
+Still, you must be eligible according to Chapter 943.131(2), F.S. at the time of application.

-The 2-week Equivalency of Training Academy consists of 80 hours of law enforcement training.
+The 7-day Equivalency of Training Academy consists of approximately 70 onsite hours of law enforcement training.
 The academy is not intended for basic instruction.
-The academy is for experienced criminal justice professionals to demonstrate proficiency in all FDLE mandated topics and the following high liability skills:
+The academy is for experienced criminal justice professionals capable of demonstrating proficiency in all FDLE mandated topics as well as the following high liability areas:

 • First Aid